Praccen/Praccen.github.io/index.md

 </div>
 <br/>
 ### SPASM
 SPASM is a 2,5D arena shooter made by me and 4 other students during the small game project at BTH and is the result of 8 weeks of development from scratch.
-I contributed with creating models, animations, map building, block aperence and connections, score visualizations, and some varius gameplay related features.
+I contributed with creating models, animations, map building, block appearance and connections, score visualizations, and some varius gameplay related features.

 The repo is available [here](https://github.com/Piratkopia13/DV1504_SPASM "SPASM repo")